ali-609/ROS_on_Docker/README.md

     Options:
     --custom-image IMAGE_NAME : Specify a custom Docker image to use for the ROS container.
 If not provided, the default image "osrf/ros:noetic-desktop-full" will be used.
     --container-name NAME : Set a custom name for the Docker container.
 If not provided, the default name "ros-docker" will be used.
+Useful if there need multiple container in same system.
     --gpu: If packages for Nvidia GPU is installed provide GPU capabilities to container.
+    --video: Set camera device.
+If not provided "/dev/vidoe1" will be used.

 APT_LIST File: You can add apt packages to apt_list.txt file in the same directory as the script to specify additional packages you want to install in the Docker container.
 Each package should be on a separate line.
 The script will read this file and install the listed packages.